Will I be able to adopt a baby?

 Yes, you do need to be in good health to adopt a child but having a diagnosed medical condition does not necessarily bar you from adoption.
 As part of the adoption process you will need to have an adoption health assessment with your GP and this will need to be seen by PACT’s medical adviser.
 We need you to be medically fit to care for a child throughout childhood and have a good chance of being there for them into their adulthood.

 No. Many of our adopters have birth children, adopted children and step-children already, or are already permanently caring for a child not related to them.
 If you are already a parent we ask for there to be an age gap of at least two years between an adopted child and children already in the family.

 The adoption process to become an approved adopter is designed to be completed in six months.
 The matching process will then be dependent on each individual situation, although adopters who can be opened-minded about the children they could care for are more likely to be matched quicker.
 For more details about the process see our Brief guide to adopting with PACT.

 You do need to be at least 21 years old to adopt but there is no legal upper age limit.
 As caring for children is demanding you need to be able to demonstrate you have the energy, and emotional and physical health necessary to care for a child throughout childhood and into adulthood.

-No. PACT actively recruits LGBT (lesbian, gay, bisexual and transgender) adopters.
+No. PACT actively welcomes LGBT (lesbian, gay, bisexual and transgender) adopters.

 PACT has no set criteria about the religious beliefs of our adopters.
-Children waiting to be adopted come from a range of religious and non-religious backgrounds and we are seeking families to accommodate this variety – your religion and cultural background may be a positive factor as we can match you with a child who shares them.
+Children waiting to be adopted come from a range of religious and non-religious backgrounds and we are seeking families to accommodate this variety – your religion and cultural background may be a positive factor as we can match you with a child who shares them, encouraging cross culture adoption.